Panorama from the Farm

 2024

 Donnacha has been busy over the last couple of years making alpacas.
 His first lot were all females!
 Goodness me.
 I wonder what this year will bring?
 The main aim of course was to breed replacements for all the older ones who have moved on to better pastures.
 Baby alpacas are incredibly cute, but they grow quickly!
-You should see some of our skirted cria fleeces at market day with the hand spinners and weavers guild this year - see https://www.nsweave.org.au for details (if their site does not work, use the cache on your search).
+You should see some of our skirted cria fleeces and roving at market day with the hand spinners and weavers guild at the end of August.

 2020